Compression with wildcards: Abstract simplicial complexes: Introduction

 $(E_k)$ an enumeration of ${\cal S}{\cal C}[k]$ for one arbitrary $k \in [w]$;

 $(C)$ \ the cardinality $N: = |{\cal S}{\cal C}|$;

 $(C_{\forall k})$ the face-numbers $N_k$ for all $k \in [w]$.

-The theoretic complexity of at least three of the problems is well known.
-To witness, according to [V] it is $\#P$-hard to calculate the number of models of a Boolean function $f$ given in DNF, even if $f$ is antitone.
-(Strictly speaking that follows by de Morgan duality since Valiant only speaks about CNF's and monotone Boolean functions.)
-This immediately implies (see (17)) the $\#P$-hardness of $(C)$ and a fortiori $(C_{\forall k})$.
-As to $(E)$, this amounts to enumerate the models of a Boolean DNF, which is known to work in polynomial total time.
-(Here of course DNF cannot be replaced by CNF!)
-Probably the complexity of $(E_k)$ was known before but the author could not pinpoint a reference; the matter is settled anew in Theorem 3.

-Our main contribution is on the practical side; when computational efficiency lacks a theoretic underpinning it will be evidenced otherwise.
-Although our four tasks can be phrased in terms of Boolean functions, speaking of simplicial complexes is often more illuminating.
-Like most (unfortunately not all) authors we take {\it enumeration} $(E)$ as a synonym for generation, thus not to be confused with mere counting $(C)$.
+Although our four tasks can be phrased in terms of Boolean functions, speaking of simplicial complexes is, for the most part, more illuminating.
 While task $(E)$ matches $(C)$, there is a mismatch between $(E_k)$ and $(C_{\forall k})$.
 Here is why: If we change $(C_{\forall k})$ to the calculation of {\it one} $N_k$, then this (essentially) is just as hard.
-Our main effort will go into $(E)$ and $(E_k)$ because we strive for a {\it compressed} enumeration in both cases.
-Throughout the simplicial complex ${\cal S}{\cal C}_1 \subseteq {\cal P}[9]$ whose facets are
+Throughout the article the simplicial complex ${\cal S}{\cal C}_1 \subseteq {\cal P}[9]$ whose facets are

 (1) $F_1 = \{1,2,3,9\}, \ F_2 = \{3,5,7,9\}, \ F_3 = \{2,7,9\}, \ F_4 = \{3,6,8,9\}, \ F_5 = \{2,4,8,9\}$,

 serves to illustrate our algorithms.